 Hizb ut-Tahrir, banned in most Muslim countries, purports not to engage in violence but is intolerant of other religions and has in some circumstances sanctioned violence.
-The group calls for a worldwide caliphate to replace existing governments and the imposition of an extremist interpretation of Islamic law.
-Although it does not specify the methods it would use to attain those goals, it does, according to the State Department, reserve the "possibility that its own members might resort to violence."
+The group calls for a worldwide caliphate to replace existing governments and for the imposition of an extremist interpretation of Islamic law.
+Although it does not specify the methods it would use to attain those goals, it does, according to the State Department's religious freedom report, reserve the "possibility that its own members might resort to violence."
 In addition, the State Department reports that Hizb ut-Tahrir material includes "strong anti-Semitic and anti-Western rhetoric."
 Alleged members of Hizb ut-Tahrir comprise many of the thousands in prison; in most cases, however, Uzbek authorities have failed to present evidence to the court that these persons have committed violence.
-Many of those arrested and imprisoned are not affiliated with Hizb ut-Tahrir but are wrongfully accused of membership or association, sometimes due to allegedor planted-possession of the group's literature at the time of arrest.
+Many of those arrested and imprisoned are not affiliated with Hizb ut-Tahrir but are wrongfully accused of membership or association, sometimes due to alleged-or planted-possession of the group's literature at the time of arrest.
+The State Department reported in 2007 that as many as 4,500 of the estimated 5,000 to 5,500 political prisoners being held in detention were imprisoned based on alleged Hizb ut-Tahrir membership.
+It was also reported that in November 2007, three men who had been convicted of membership in Hizb ut-Tahrir died at a prison in Andijon; the bodies of Fitrat Salakhiddinov and